-The stage three process begins with a midwife or doctor inserting a cannula (a very thin plastic tube) into a vein in the back of your hand or in your arm.
-A midwife will then discuss your care preferences with you.
+Stage two begins with a midwife or doctor inserting a cannula (a very thin plastic tube) into a vein in the back of your hand or in your arm.
+A midwife will then discuss your preferences for your care.

 Misoprostol is the medication used to induce (bring on) labour.
 This will be given as a vaginal pessary or as an oral tablet.
 How you take the Misoprostol will be dependent on your clinical circumstances and will be discussed with you at the time.